-In the early hours, days and weeks following my heart attack last May, many conversations with family and friends started the same way: “How could this have happened to YOU?” – followed by an expectant pause during which I was supposed to explain myself.
-If only I’d been a chain-smoker or a diabetic, or hadn’t been a distance runner for almost 20 years.
+In the early hours, days and weeks following my heart attack, many conversations with family and friends started the same way: “How could this have happened to YOU?” – followed by an expectant pause during which I was supposed to explain myself.
+If only I’d been a chain-smoker, or had been living with diabetes, or hadn’t been a distance runner for almost 20 years.
 It would have somehow seemed more comforting to them, because it might mean that my heart disease was self-inflicted, that something like this could never touch them.

 One of my heart sisters, commenting on the online community forum of WomenHeart: The National Coalition for Women with Heart Disease, experienced a similar reaction during a conversation with co-workers after her own cardiac event.
 She wrote: